PSPDFKit/react-native/README.md

 2. Create the app with `react-native init YourApp`.
 3. Step into your newly created app folder: `cd YourApp`
 4. Install `react-native-pspdfkit` from GitHub: `yarn add github:PSPDFKit/react-native`
+5. Run `yarn install`
-5. Link module `react-native-pspdfkit`: `react-native link react-native-pspdfkit`
+6. Link module `react-native-pspdfkit`: `react-native link react-native-pspdfkit`
-6. Create the folder `ios/PSPDFKit` and copy `PSPDFKit.framework` and `PSPDFKitUI.framework` into it.
+7. Create the folder `ios/PSPDFKit` and copy `PSPDFKit.framework` and `PSPDFKitUI.framework` into it.
-7. Open `ios/YourApp.xcodeproj` in Xcode: `open ios/YourApp.xcodeproj`
+8. Open `ios/YourApp.xcodeproj` in Xcode: `open ios/YourApp.xcodeproj`
-8. Make sure the deployment target is set to 9.0 or higher:
+9. Make sure the deployment target is set to 10.0 or higher:
 ![Deployment Target](screenshots/deployment-target.png)
-9. Change "View controller-based status bar appearance" to `YES` in `Info.plist`:
+10. Change "View controller-based status bar appearance" to `YES` in `Info.plist`:
 ![View Controller-Based Status Bar Appearance](screenshots/view-controller-based-status-bar-appearance.png)
-10. Link with the `libRCTPSPDFKit.a` static library (if `libRCTPSPDFKit.a` is already there but greyed out, delete it and link it again):
+11. Link with the `libRCTPSPDFKit.a` static library (if `libRCTPSPDFKit.a` is already there but greyed out, delete it and link it again):
 ![Linking Static Library](screenshots/linking-static-library.png)
-11. Embed `PSPDFKit.framework` and `PSPDFKitUI.framework` by drag and dropping it into the "Embedded Binaries" section of the "YourApp" target (Select "Create groups").
+12. Embed `PSPDFKit.framework` and `PSPDFKitUI.framework` by drag and dropping it into the "Embedded Binaries" section of the "YourApp" target (Select "Create groups").
 This will also add it to the "Linked Framworks and Libraries" section:
 ![Embedding PSPDFKit](screenshots/embedding-pspdfkit.png)
-12. Add a new `Run Script Phase` in your target’s `Build Phases`.
+13. Add a new `Run Script Phase` in your target’s `Build Phases`.
 **IMPORTANT:** Make sure this `Run Script Phase` is below the `Embed Frameworks` build phase.
 You can drag and drop build phases to rearrange them.
 Paste the following line in the script text field of `Run Script Phase`: